 Be cautious while adding chlorine and watch for any metal staining in the process.
 If you have Cyanuric acid in the pool, ensure that you keep your chlorine at the minimum level possible depending on the available Cyanuric acid level.

 After getting chlorine to recommended level, avoid shocking your pool for about two weeks to allow ascorbic acid to be completely used up: After about two weeks, you will notice chlorine being used up in the pool like usual: You can then begin to shock your pool carefully watching not to add excess chlorine.

 Important: High levels of pH and chlorine will definitely precipitate any metal compound that is not treated (Sequestered).
 So, how do you treat pool water with metal compounds to avoid staining?

-D) How to treat Metal laden Pool Water to Avoid Staining
+C) How to treat Pool Water to Avoid Metal Staining

 After adding ascorbic acid and all the chemicals including pH, alkalinity, and chlorine are all well-balanced, the only possible solution is to prevent metal stains from forming in the swimming pool by treating the pool water using a sequestrant.